ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/DonutMaker.md

 - Item Power: Berries (Lv.
 3)
 - No Power/Power does not matter

-Number of Powers to Match is set to 2, becuase only two powers are targeted.
+Number of Powers to Match is set to 2, because only two powers are targeted.

 The Flavor Powers table has the following set: